Wild River Books

 We welcome authors who are committed to the craft of writing and storytelling and are willing to devote the writing and editing time necessary to turn prose into art.
 We are especially interested in fresh perspectives and stories that speak to the interconnectedness of people and societies, what binds us, what breaks us apart, and what forces ultimately elevate us.

-Note: We handpick the finest authors and work with them to secure underwriting and funding partners (one recent project was generously funded by Princeton University, Department of Hellenic Studies) for ambitious works of fiction, non-fiction, poetry and memoir.
+Note: We handpick the finest authors and work with them to secure underwriting and funding partners (one recent project was generously funded by the Princeton University Committee on Research in the Humanities and Social Science) for ambitious works of fiction, non-fiction, poetry and memoir.